youth5427/youth5427.github.io/content/en/authors/admin/_index.md

     url: "https://hunter.cuny.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Yoo SuHyeon is a computer engineering student at Hunter College, City University of New York.
+bio: Suhyeon Yoo is a computer science student at Hunter College, City University of New York.
 He is interested in mobile and web services.

 #interests:
 #- Artificial Intelligence